ponylang/ponylang-website/content/blog/last-week-in-pony-11052017.md

 ## News and Blogposts

-- Roberto Dip wrote a [A brief dive into the Pony programming language](https://monades.roperzh.com/pony-programming-language/) which also spawned some discussions on [Lobsters](https://lobste.rs/s/tloyu3/brief_dive_into_pony_programming) and [Reddit](https://www.reddit.com/r/programmingcirclejerk/comments/6tvwvj/in_pony_divide_by_zero_results_in_zero_from_a/) which is mostly about how division by zero (for integers) is handled in pony.
+- Roberto Dip wrote a [A brief dive into the Pony programming language](https://monades.roperzh.com/pony-programming-language/) which also spawned some discussions on [Lobsters](https://lobste.rs/s/tloyu3/brief_dive_into_pony_programming) and [Reddit](https://www.reddit.com/r/programmingcirclejerk/comments/6tvwvj/in_pony_divide_by_zero_results_in_zero_from_a/) which is mostly about how division by zero (for integers) is handled in Pony.
 As a small refresher, the tutorial section about [Divide by Zero](https://tutorial.ponylang.org/gotchas/divide-by-zero.html).

 ## Items of note

 - The Pony development sync from November 1st 2017 has been recorded for your listening pleasure and is available via [groups.io](https://pony.groups.io/g/dev/files/Pony%20Sync/2017_11_01).
-Wanna enjoy the great wonders of how a ponyc PR is discussed and merged as if you stood right behind the one who did it?
+Wanna enjoy the great wonders of how a Pony PR is discussed and merged as if you stood right behind the one who did it?
 Then tune in.

 ## RFCs